 We also fully support any code customization required for any government, exceeding the industry standard.
-No ned to manage orphan code.
-Of course, the benefit for FreeBalance is that our products improve thanks to every new customer.
+No need to manage orphan code.
+Of course, the benefit of FreeBalance is that our products improve thanks to every new customer.
 And, the benefit for FreeBalance customers is to take advantage of new functions and modules designed through engagement with peer governments.

 On-Premise Deployment With OpEx Flexibility

 Governments have tight information security legislation and some countries would never allow confidential accounting or human resource data to be deployed on a public cloud.
 Nevertheless, many governments do not want to pay the up-front costs for on-premises software.
 They’d rather use Operational Expenditure (OpEx) funds to spread costs out over time while enabling the flexibility of increasing or reducing users as required.
 A lot of on-premises software remains unused as “shelfware“.